Legal Practitioners Act to be reviewed

 He says the current law is considered onerous for lawyers in Fiji and lacking in certain areas.

-Rabuka says the review will also ensure that the law is aligned to international best practices, to enhance the professional standard of our legal practitioners in the country.
+Rabuka says the review will also ensure that the law is aligned with international best practices to enhance the professional standard of our legal practitioners in the country.